joghyrt/Blazor.JsonEditor/README.md

 ## Json Editor and Viewer tool

-* To install the package run following command:
+* To install the package run the following command:

 **`Install-Package Blazor.JsonEditor`**
 or search **Blazor.JsonEditor** in Nuget gallery.